NCMlab/NCMlab.github.io/_projects/The 3C Platform.md

 layout: 3cPage
 shortDescr: An open source software platform for the development, administration, and interpretation of in-person and remote behavioral and cognitive assessments.
 ---
-# The 3C Platform
 This is an open source software platform for the development, administration, and interpretation of in-person and remote behavioural and cognitive assessments.
 The goal of this platform is two-fold.
 First, is to democratise access and use of up-to-date cognitive and behavioural evaluations that are supported by demographically appropriate normative data.
 Second, is to leverage the power of computing to enhance and expand measures collected from cognitive assessments beyond what is traditionally available from paper and pencil administration.

+This open-source project provides a platform for development and validation of culturally appropriate assessment batteries.
+Deployment of assessments may be done in-person or remotely.

 This sophisticated software platform incorporates AI-generated speech, speech recognition, use of touch screen, and survey technologies.
 [AI-generated speech]({% link 3C/AI-generated speech.md %}) facilitates presentation of verbal stimuli in multiple languages and accents.
 [Speech Recognition]({% link 3C/Speech Recognition.md %}) in multiple languages allows for assessments that require spoken responses.
 Touch screen technology facilitates the use of [drawing tasks]({% link 3C/Drawing Tasks.md %}).
 Survey delivery incorporates [questionnaires]({% link 3C/Questionnaires.md %}) and cognitive tasks into the same platform thereby facilitating data integration.